 Settings for the operator are configured through environment variables on the operator deployment.
 The individual settings are documented in operator.yaml.

-cluster.yaml: This file contains common settings for a production storage cluster.
+cluster.yaml: Common settings for a production storage cluster.
 Requires at least three worker nodes.

 cluster-test.yaml: Settings for a test cluster where redundancy is not configured.
 Requires only a single node.

-cluster-on-pvc.yaml: This file contains common settings for backing the Ceph Mons and OSDs by PVs.
+cluster-on-pvc.yaml: Common settings for backing the Ceph Mons and OSDs by PVs.
 Useful when running in cloud environments or where local PVs have been created for Ceph to consume.

 cluster-external.yaml: Connect to an external Ceph cluster with minimal access to monitor the health of the cluster and connect to the storage.